I admire the courage and wisdom of Socrates in everything he did, saidand did not say.

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 2, p.
-521, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 3, p.
+569, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980); The Gay Science, p.
 340, trans. by Walter Kaufmann, New York, Vintage Books (1974).
 The Gay Science, first edition, "Fourth Book: Sanctus Januarius," aphorism 340 (1882).)

 Insolent youth rides, now, in the whirlwind.
 For those modern iconoclasts who are without culture possess, apparently, all the courage.

 (Ellen Glasgow (1873-1945), U.S. novelist.
 The Woman Within, ch.
 12 (1954).